edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 If an exception applies, please email the directors for access with details of why you need access and what times would be suitable.
 We will attempt to accommodate reasonable requests and ensure single occupancy of the rooms you need.
 The general rules on Tier 3 working (e.g. cleaning, ventilation, masks etc apply).

-**At Tier 3:**

-The Hacklab will open to members and you must not bring visitors to the Hacklab or allow access to the public.

-Where you would otherwise be lone working or require assistance with a project for health and safety reasons (e.g. manual handling) you may bring one member of your household (including any bubble) to assist you.
-You must ensure that the household member has read and agreed to this policy, provides contact details (in the instance that contact tracing is required) and that you book exclusive use of the room you are working.

-If a non-member requires access for any other reason, please contact the Hacklab Directors.

-**At Tier 2 and below:**

-The Tier 3 policy will be reviewed by directors and relaxation of the rules considered based on the latest guidance and compliance by members.
-We do not expect to enter this tier until late January/February at the earliest where guidance may change with the emergence of the more virulent strain.

 Before Your Visit
 ^^^^^^^^^^^^^^^^^
 Please plan your visit carefully.
 As a Hacklab user you are responsible for managing your own risks and you may have specific health concerns making you more susceptible to COVID-19.
 You should consider the risks to yourself and whether your visit is necessary.

 Rules:

-- You must book your use of the lab before entering the premises
+- You must book your use of the lab before entering the premises and abide by room capacity limits
 - Do not attend the Hacklab if you are required to self-isolate or quarantine, or if you believe you are exhibiting symptoms of COVID-19 (e.g. if you or a household member contracts Coronavirus, if contacted by Test and Trace or in the case of returning from travel)
+- You must scan the NHS test and trace posters to check in and check out of the Hacklab
 - Do not use the Hacklab for social meetups or entertaining.
+As an unstaffed venue, this will be reviewed in line with the in-home rules.

 Guidance:

-- Check the current COVID-19 zones and travel guidance.
-The law regarding travel between zones can be found at `https://www.gov.scot/publications/coronavirus-covid-19-guidance-on-travel-and-transport/#travellingaroundscotland <https://www.gov.scot/publications/coronavirus-covid-19-guidance-on-travel-and-transport/#travellingaroundscotland>`_
 - Consider how you will get to the Hacklab.
 Walking, cycling or car are lower risk than using public transport
 - Plan your work carefully as you must fully clear and tidy your work area before your booking ends
 - Consider bringing extra clothes as the Hacklab can be cold when windows are open for ventilation